Charge fluctuations, phonons and superconductivity in multilayer graphene: Discussion

-We show that Ising SOC promotes superconductivity in multilayer graphene, especially in the AB bilayer and ABCA tetralayer graphene.\ The RPA, KL-like mechanism for superconductivity offers a simple explanation for the enhancement of superconductivity due to Ising SOC \cite{zhang2022spin,holleis2023ising}.\ We note here two key aspects of the mechanism \cite{JSCPG22}:\ Firstly, the screened potential is minimum at $\mathbf{q} =\mathbf{0}$ and grows with $\mathbf{q}$;\ Secondly, such unconventional dependence allows order parameters with sign changes \cite{MC13}.\ Spin-valley locking reduces the screening.\ The screened potential retains its peculiar momentum dependence, but increases in magnitude.\ This reinforces interactions between states with different signs within the OP, which strengthen superconductivity.\ In fact, the reduced screening also reinforces interactions between states with the same sign, which are detrimental for superconductivity, but the former interactions prevail.\ Although somewhat paradoxical, this suggests that, once there is a repulsive interaction as pairing glue, the more repulsive the better the superconductivity.\ Ising SOC also leads to spin-valley locked order parameters in these materials \cite{JSCPG22}, characteristic of Ising superconductivity.\ Such a state cannot be described as singlet or triplet.
+We show that Ising SOC promotes superconductivity in multilayer graphene, especially in the AB bilayer and ABCA tetralayer graphene.\ The RPA, KL-like mechanism for superconductivity offers a simple explanation for the enhancement of superconductivity due to Ising SOC \cite{zhang2022spin,holleis2023ising}.\ We note here two key aspects of the mechanism \cite{PhysRevB.107.L161106}:\ Firstly, the screened potential is minimum at $\mathbf{q} =\mathbf{0}$ and grows with $\mathbf{q}$;\ Secondly, such unconventional dependence allows order parameters with sign changes \cite{MC13}.\ Spin-valley locking reduces the screening.\ The screened potential retains its peculiar momentum dependence, but increases in magnitude.\ This reinforces interactions between states with different signs within the OP, which strengthen superconductivity.\ In fact, the reduced screening also reinforces interactions between states with the same sign, which are detrimental for superconductivity, but the former interactions prevail.\ Although somewhat paradoxical, this suggests that, once there is a repulsive potential as pairing glue, such that its shape favours superconductivity, the more repulsive the potential the better for superconductivity.\ Ising SOC also leads to spin-valley locked order parameters in these materials \cite{PhysRevB.107.L161106}, characteristic of Ising superconductivity.\ Such a state cannot be described as singlet or triplet.